denzildsouza98/denzildsouza98/README.md

 # Hi there 👋

 I'm Denzil D'Souza, a passionate software developer and data enthusiast.

-🔭 **Currently Working On:**
-- Enhancing my skills in Java, Python, and SQL through various coding projects.
-- Exploring the realms of data science and machine learning.

-🌱 **Currently Learning:**
-- Advancements in cloud computing, particularly AWS services.
-- Best practices in software architecture and design.

 <div style="display: flex; align-items: center;">
     <div>
         <p>Here are some technologies I work with:</p>